Hungarian Fitness Model Anita Herbert Flaunts Chiseled Abs In A Tiny Bikini

-Anita Herbert is tackling the issue of weight loss with a recent Instagram post.
+Anita Herbert is tackling the issue of weight loss in a recent Instagram post.

 Over the weekend, the Hungarian fitness model took to the popular social media platform to post a snapshot of herself in which she shows off her muscular and fit physique to tell her 2.1 million Instagram followers that she didn’t always look like this.
 In the caption, she went on about the issue she faced when trying to lose weight and become fit.